Request Assessment

 The length of B2B sales cycles can vary greatly, with an average cycle length of around 6-9 months.

-The buyer’s journey differs from the customer journey because not every prospective buyer becomes a customer.
+The buyer’s journey differs from the customer's journey because not every prospective buyer becomes a customer.
 Individuals might go through some of the buyer’s journey stages without ever making a purchase.

-Multi-touch revenue attribution is the process of organizing, collecting and cataloguing all of the interactions that occur as an individual decides to make a purchase with your company.
+Multi-touch revenue attribution is the process of organizing, collecting, and cataloging all of the interactions that occur as an individual decides to purchase with your company.
 It helps businesses understand how their marketing is contributing to the company’s bottom line, giving marketers the credit they deserve for their efforts.

 Customer Marketing

-Customer marketing is a set of strategies and tactics aimed at your customer base in order to improve their experience with your brand and increase the value they gain from their engagement with you.
-Through customer marketing, you can boost retention, evangelize your customer base and nurture existing customers toward future sales.
+Customer marketing is a set of strategies and tactics aimed at your customer base to improve their experience with your brand and increase the value they gain from their engagement with you.
+Through customer marketing, you can boost retention, evangelize your customer base, and nurture existing customers toward future sales.

 Customer retention is the act of renewing your existing customers so they continue to work with your company.
 It’s the inverse of churn.